A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 I’m also a process facilitator and consultant with over a decade of experience in the social justice space.

-I developed this course because I saw so many incredible people, projects and organisations crumble because they did not have the internal capacity to figure out conflict, difference and uncertainty together.
+I developed this course because I have seen so many incredible people, projects and organisations crumble because they did not have the internal capacity to figure out conflict, difference and uncertainty together.

-Embodiment work that speaks to the political conditions of this time has been a game-changer for my own healing, work and relationships.
+Embodiment work that speaks to the political conditions of our time has been a game-changer for my own healing, work and relationships.

-My hope is that as more people grow their inner stability, we can expand our collective capacity to shape the conditions around towards a world that includes all of us.
+My hope is that as more people grow their inner stability, we can expand our collective capacity to create the conditions for a world that includes all of us.

 Photo by the wonderful Livio Salvi